networknt/light-doc/content/en/architecture/soa.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-Some of people ask, “isn’t microserivces architecture just another name for SOA?”
+Some people ask: “Isn’t microservices architecture just another name for SOA?”

-Service-Oriented Architecture (SOA) sprung up during the first few years of this century, and microservice architecture (abbreviated by some as MSA) bears a number of similarities.
+Service-Oriented Architecture (SOA) sprung up during the first few years of this century, and microservices architecture (abbreviated by some as MSA) bears a number of similarities.
 Traditional SOA, however, is a broader framework and can mean a wide variety of things.
 Some microservices advocates reject the SOA tag altogether, while others consider microservices to be simply an ideal, refined form of SOA.
-In any event, we think there are clear enough differences to justify a distinct “microservice” concept.

 The typical SOA model, for example, usually has more dependent ESBs, with microservices using faster messaging mechanisms.
 SOA also focuses on imperative